About the Resort Director

-Club Ed was founded and is owned by Jennifer Lawler, who established it one bleak winter on the Kansas prairies, dreaming of blue skies and sunshine.
-As a long-time freelance book development editor, she wanted to establish a place where others could pick up the skills and knowledge needed to succeed in working with words, and she wanted the place to be relaxed and welcoming, like hanging out at the beach with friends.
+Club Ed® LLC was founded and is owned by Jennifer Lawler, who established it one bleak winter on the Kansas prairies, dreaming of blue skies and sunshine.

-Little did she know that just eighteen months later, she’d pack up The Chicago Manual of Style, numerous cartons of books, and a couple of pairs of cut-offs and move to Southern California, where most days she can be found on her back patio, laptop in hand, surrounded by palm trees and bougainvillea.
+A few months later, she packed up The Chicago Manual of Style, numerous cartons of books, and a couple of pairs of cut-offs and moved to Southern California, where most days she can be found at the beach, laptop in hand, surrounded by palm trees and bougainvillea.

 Jennifer became a freelancer more than twenty years ago, when her daughter was born with a serious, debilitating neurological disorder and she needed a way to pay the rent that didn’t require going to someone else’s office for forty hours a week.

 Over the years, she’s met hundreds of other people in similar situations, and freelancing has helped many of them pay the bills while also dealing with other responsibilities and demands.
 Her goal is for Club Ed to help anyone turn a way with words into a realistic source of income.

 She has worked for many years as a freelance book development editor on a wide range of editorial projects for traditional book publishers as well as independent authors, specializing in genre fiction.